 The mineral sodium is very crucial to fluid balance in the body.
 Salting your food to taste is usually the best way to meet your body's needs, because you let your cravings be your guide.
 If you have adrenal fatigue or if you are under high stress, you often lose an increased amount of sodium through your urine, which causes dehydration.
 Salting your food, or a pinch of salt in water is a good way to replenish electrolytes and help your body stay hydrated (as sodium helps your body hold onto water).

-Another AMAZING source of minerals is dulse (seaweed).
+Another AMAZING source of minerals is a type of seaweed called dulse (my favorite brand here).
 Dulse is rich in iodine, B vitamins, iron, chromium, and potassium.
 It also contains smaller amounts of vitamin C, A, and E .
 Iodine is especially crucial to your thyroid gland, making it instrumental in supporting your metabolism.
 If you're not sure about your iodine status, you can do this simple 24 hour test at home to help you determine if you could benefit from adding small amounts of naturally occurring iodine to your diet.

 With dulse, you can easily grind it up into a fine power (vitamix or coffee grinder works great), and add it to your salt, which provides a simple way to spread more mineral rich love over your food.

 You don't need a lot of iodine, only trace amounts, so synthetic supplements are not something I'd ever recommend.